evasquezus/MidtermProject/README.md

 ## Overview
 Evented
 During this 7 day sprint we decided to build a website.
 This website lets you create or join events in your area which other people have the ability to join.
 Have you ever failed trying to find a friend or family member to join you at an event?
-Worry not we have you covered, our page allows you to find like minded individuals who will join you for an aweasome night out .
+Worry not we have you covered, our page allows you to find like minded individuals who will join you for an awesome night out.

-The process to register, create, login/logout, join ,create or leave events, are all straight foward and simple.
-Admins have the higher privalages and can delete or edit your event if you don't follow the guideslines for posting.
-All crud funcationallity is present in this project.
+The process to register, create, login/logout, join, create or leave events, are all straight forward and simple.
+Admins have the higher privileges and can delete or edit your event if you don't follow the guidelines for posting.
+All crud functionality is present in this project.

 ## DB Design
 <img width="887" alt="Screen Shot 2019-04-15 at 7 40 47 PM" src="https://user-images.githubusercontent.com/46031363/56175997-c678c180-5fb6-11e9-9133-a022cc97afb0.png">